Analyzing Character Representation in Media Content using Multimodal Foundation Model: Effectiveness and Trust: User study

 \subsection{Analysis}

-We conduct statistical Bayesian inference for the closed-ended questions similarly to \citet{Taka2024}.
+We conduct statistical Bayesian inference for the closed-ended questions similarly to \citet{Taka2024} (Bayesian analysis can provide useful inferences even for small sample sizes).
 These questions can be categorized in two groups for the purpose of analysis.

 First, questions providing a list of options to select the correct response(s) (Q2.1-8 - understandability).
 We measure the accuracy of each participant in every question.
 Participants’ responses are transformed into a binary representation with 0 indicating a wrong and 1 a correct selection.
 Participants that selected the ``I don't know'' (\emph{idk}) option were excluded.
+This option was included to avoid noise by random responses.
+Very few people picked this option (and not in all questions); Q2.5/6: 1, Q2.2: 2, Q2.3: 3, Q2.8: 4.
 Participants’ transformed responses in Q2.1-7 (single selection was allowed) consist of a single digit.
 In Q2.8 (multiple selections were allowed) this number was 4 (excluding the \emph{idk} option).
-Participants’ performance in each question is calculated as the number of occurrences of digit 1 in their response.
+Participants’ performance in each question is calculated as the number of digit 1 occurrences in their response.
 We assume a Bernoulli/binomial likelihood for the number of correct responses (depending on whether the single or multiple selections were allowed) with a Beta prior for the probability of a correct answer.
 Then, we estimate the posterior distribution of this probability as a measure of the users' understanding of the presented information.

-Second, questions asking for a score in the range of a Likert scale (Q2.9-10 - trust, Q3.1-5 - usefulness, Q3.6-9 - user experience), we assume a normal likelihood for the users' scores with a normal prior for the mean and a half-normal prior for the standard deviation of the scores.
-We estimate the posterior distribution of the mean score as a measure of the user reported trust, usefulness, and user experience.
+Second, questions asking for a rating in a Likert scale (Q2.9-10 - trust, Q3.1-5 - usefulness, Q3.6-9 - user experience).
+We assume a normal likelihood for the ratings with a normal prior for the mean and a half-normal prior for the standard deviation of them.
+We estimate the posterior distribution of the mean rating as a measure of the user reported trust, usefulness, and user experience.